josefmoeggis/AIS1002_Project_Mappe/README.md

 To find *&rho;* the general equations from the International Standard Atmosphere were used.
 There were two seperate equations.
 One for
 Altitudes below 11km and one for altitudes above 11km.

-Similarly, an equation for drag of the aircraft was added using all the same parameters.
+Similarly, an equation for drag of the aircraft was added using all the same parameters as the one for lift. *C<sub>D</sub>*.